This post may contain affiliate links for which I receive a small commission.

 Canary Springs from the Upper Terrace Boardwalk

-Immediately after entering the Upper Terrace Drive, there will be a couple parking spaces on the left for about 2 cars.
+As mentioned above, immediately after entering the Upper Terrace Drive, there will be a few parking spaces on the left.
 Park here if you can and take the boardwalk directly across the road to its end.
-At the end of the boardwalk, you will be greeted with spectacular views of Canary Springs.
-Although this spot is best photographed in the early morning hours it can also be good in the evenings.

 Orange Mound Springs: